soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 * icon.png: image of a chitin monomer.

-* /structures/ : Folder with unit cell structures and topologies needed to generate alpha or beta chitin crystals.
+* /structures/ Folder with unit cell structures and topologies needed to generate alpha or beta chitin crystals.

-* /Forcefield/: CHARMM36 carbohydrate parameters for running a MD simulation using the obtained structures.
+* /Forcefield/ CHARMM36 carbohydrate parameters for running a MD simulation using the obtained structures.

+* /documentation/ Folder containing the user Manual

+* /paper/ Folder containing the paper submited to JOSS journal

 * /examples/: several examples of generated structures using chitin builder.
 Each subfolder contains a screenshot of the input parameters and the output files.